xandrade/Talkpython.fm-Notable-Packages/README.md

 <img src="https://user-images.githubusercontent.com/12855744/185299560-6f0fa947-3e3c-487a-ac7b-58e867b2c7c0.gif" width="60%">

-**mkdocstrings** allows auto-generated docs from your Python source code.
+**mkdocstrings** enables auto-generated docs from your Python source code.
 The library is written in Python but is language-agnostic.
 It means you can use it with any programming language, as long as there is a handler for it. mkdocstrings makes it possible to reference headings in other Markdown files with the classic Markdown linking syntax.

 ## [Episode 370](https://talkpython.fm/episodes/show/370/openbb-pythons-open-source-investment-platform)